DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 ## Plugin Order

 The plugin order is important.
-A plugin should be linked after the plugins it depends on.
+A plugin should be linked after the plugins implementing interfaces it uses.
 For example, a data processing plugin is based on some state.
 Thus, it should follow the appropriate state plugin:

 ```js
 import {